Call or Text 1.855.993.0499

 What Temporary Fencing Actually Costs Per Linear Foot in 2026

-In 2026, standard welded-wire iron mesh Anti Climb systems typically run about $1.50 to $4.00 per linear foot per month, with screened or high-security lines often reaching or exceeding $5.00 per foot depending on height and configuration, while chain-link tends to sit in a similar range but is now treated as a minimum standard rather than the preferred option.
+In 2026, iron mesh anticlimb systems typically run about $1.50 to $4.00 per linear foot per month, with screened or high‑security lines often reaching or exceeding $5.00 per foot depending on height and configuration, while chain‑link tends to sit in a similar range but is now treated as a minimum standard rather than the preferred option.
 At the low end, orange safety mesh supplied and installed by a full-service vendor usually runs $1.50 to $3.00 per foot and is best viewed as a visual cue for low-risk areas, not true security.

 All of these figures usually exclude fixed charges for delivery, setup, and removal, which can add roughly $100 to $500 per project and dramatically change the effective per‑foot cost on small jobs, so the headline rate only means something if you are clear on what it includes.